 Gout sufferers ask “is sugar bad for gout?” every day.
-There are definitely bad effects of excess sugar, but there are also bad effects of the wrong approach to gout diet.
+There are definitely bad effects of excess sugar.
+But there are also bad effects of the wrong approach to gout diet.

 Before I summarize the right approach to gout foods, I will explain some relevant facts about gout and sugar.

-First of all, I should explain that sugar is a general term for several sweet-flavored carbohydrates.
+First, I should explain that sugar is a general term for several sweet-flavored carbohydrates.
 Food labels often refer to total sugars.
 These are commonly sucrose, glucose, and fructose.
 However, when we refer to sugar, it is usually sucrose, and that is what I am referring to here.
 It is the white crystalline sweetener that we commonly use in baking, sprinkling, and sweetening drinks.

 Gout and Sugar Studies